Rancho Bernardo Inn Men’s Golf Club

-In attendance were Tom Connolly, Gregg Gattuso, Ron Lacy, Joe Walkington, Tom Smith, Tom Dubuque.
-Mike Durrant, Jerry Canning, Norm Blades, Tom Christopher, and Doug Chenet.
+In attendance were Tom Connolly, Gregg Gattuso, Ron Lacy, Joe Walkington, Tom Dubuque.
+Mike Durrant, Jerry Canning, Norm Blades, Tom Christopher and Doug Chenet.
+Tom Smith was absen

 Jerry Canning distributed the Treasure’s report for the month.
-We have an operating cash balance of $11,820 as of March 14th and an available cash balance of $10,926.
-Jerry noted that this number is approximately $2,800 less than the cash balance on this date in 2018.
+We had an operating cash balance of $12,638 as of April 18th and an available cash balance of $10,891.
+Jerry noted that this number is approximately $1,800 less than the cash balance on this date in 2018.
 This is caused by the change to the SCGA dues collection system.
-Also contributing to the difference is the lower number of players in this year’s tournaments due to inclement weather.
 Because this is mainly a timing issue with dues collection, Jerry expects this issue to resolve itself as we go through the year.
 The Treasure’s report was unanimously approved.

-Tom Smith presented the Membership report.
-During the month we added 3 new members, but one former member did not renew his membership.
-We are now at 186 members.
-This is made up of 178 full-time, 2 Associate and 6 complimentary members.
-The new members are Pat Bowen sponsored by Stephen Christie; Larry Tate, no sponsor; and Jeff Bondesson, sponsored by Roy Burchill.
-We have one new member applications in process.
-We have had 7 members renew their memberships since the last meeting.
+Tom Smith was absent and Jerry Canning presented the Membership report for him.
+During the month we added 5 new members.
+We lost one member when Rich Ries did not renew his membership.
+We are now at 190 members.
+This is made up of 182 full-time, 2 Associate and 6 complimentary members.
+There are no new applications for membership currently in process.
+The new members are Carl Dyszkiewicz, sponsored by Steve Campbell; Bill Jacobs, sponsored by Larry Tate; Bruce Bechard, sponsored by Tom Connolly; Eric Johansen, sponsored by Bob Heath and Scott Miller sponsored by Neil Johnson.
+We have had 2 members renew their memberships since the last meeting.

 Director of Golf:

-Gregg Gattuso distributed the most current version of TD assignments for the coming year.
+Gregg Gattuso indicated that from now on, he will email the current tournament schedule to the BOD instead of bringing a paper copy to each BOD meeting.
 Gregg encouraged TD’s to review the tournament formats scheduled to be sure we are not duplicating formats.
-Gregg reported that our average attendance is 70.4 members per tournament.
+So far this year we have had 14 tournaments and played 1075 rounds of golf.
+Gregg reported that our average attendance is 76.8 members for all tournaments and 75.8 when special tournaments are excluded from the counting.
+These numbers are up from last month’s totals.
 This is down from prior years due to the wet winter resulting in many tournaments being cart-path-only events.
 The attendance should increase as the weather improves.

 Special Projects/SCGA Chairman: